8 Types of Herons in Wisconsin

 The Great Blue Heron is the first on our list of types of herons in Wisconsin.
 It is a majestic wading bird found in Wisconsin’s wetlands, marshes, and rivers.

-It’s a large, stately species and can easily be recognized by its long shaggy feathers and long legs.
+It’s a large, stately species easily recognized by its long, shaggy feathers and long legs.

-This species is also most active during the morning hours of dawn, typically foraging for food along riverbanks and in shallow waters.
+This species is also most active at dawn, typically foraging for food along riverbanks and in shallow waters.

-The Great Blue Heron stands around 3 to 4.5 feet tall and usually has wingspans at shoulder height between 3.2 to 5 feet in length.
+The Great Blue Heron stands 3 to 4.5 feet tall and usually has wingspans between 3.2 and 5 feet at shoulder height.

 The Great Blue Heron’s neck features a white line that runs down the front, making it distinct from other types of herons in Wisconsin.